- Why is my dog disobedient?

 Dogs who don’t deserve a reward

-To add insult to injury, the naughty puppy may now find he is getting fewer rewards for good behaviour than he did before!
+To add insult to injury, the naughty puppy may now find he is getting fewer rewards for good behavior than he did before!

 After all, he doesn’t really deserve a reward does he?